 How often should you hydro jet?

-For commercial properties such as restaurants, manufacturing facilities and offices it’s recommended to hydro jet the plumbing system once a year.
+For commercial properties like restaurants, manufacturing facilities and offices, we recommend hydro jetting the plumbing system once a year.
+This minimizes health risks and reduces accidents from flooding or backups.

 Is hydro jetting better than snaking?